The Mysterious Resignation of Vatican Police Commander Giani

 The Register has also frequently heard allegations in recent years of Vatican offices, particularly in the Secretariat for the Economy, being heavily bugged.
 As well as in the auditor general’s office, two devices reportedly were found in the offices of Cardinal Pell.
 Giani and his officers would have placed them there, the sources say.

-The former commander was “as much controversial and criticized as he was esteemed and loved, and therefore hated,” wrote Mainardi, who also alludes to a questionable extension and renovation of a Vatican apartment where Giani lives with his wife and children.
+The former commander was “as much controversial and criticized as he was esteemed and loved, and therefore hated,” wrote Mainardi, who also alluded to a questionable extension and renovation of a Vatican apartment where Giani lives with his wife and children.
 Giani, he wrote, is in the “sights of a Vatican power game that needs to be deciphered.”

 Does it really have to do with the leaking of the five Vatican officials’ names, or friction between the Secretariat of State and the Vatican’s finance departments?
 Or is it because Giani really did know too much about corruption in the Vatican, making him too powerful?